meursw/C-Programs/README.md

 # C-Programs
-C programs that I create or from tutorials
+C programs that I create or write from tutorials